kmcgillivray/courses/README.md

 If you have your own reading lists or have any questions or comments, let me know on twitter [@kev_mcg](http://twitter.com/kev_mcg) or in the [issues](http://github.com/kmcgillivray/courses/issues) for this repository.

+---

 ## Summer 2015

 ### Care and Quality: A Philosophy for Creativity

+* Zen and the Art of Motorcycle Maintenance
+* Julie Zhuo article
+* Hack the Cover – Craig Mod
+* Jony Ive video

 ### The Free Web